leobakari/gotox-lite/readme.md

-# Todo App with Go (Echo) and HTMX
+# Demo Todo App with Go (Echo) and HTMX

 A simple Todo application built with Go, Echo, SQLite, GORM, Tailwind CSS, and HTMX!
-Serves as a demo to get to now HTMX
+Serves as a demo to get to now HTMX.

 ## Getting Started